mghotbi/DspikeIn/README.md

 ### Growth of Stock Cell Suspensions
 - **Tetragenococcus halophilus**: Cultivated in tryptic soy broth.
 - **Dekkera bruxellensis**: Cultivated in potato dextrose broth.
 - Both microbial cultures were serially diluted, and optical density (OD) measurements were obtained using a ClarioStar plate reader.
+To obtain an aliquot and follow our procedure, please contact [Prof. Donnald Walker](mailto:Donald.Walker@mtsu.edu).

 ### DNA Extraction